-Almost all students qualify for loans, no matter how high their family income may be.
-The U.S. Department of Education provides the low-interest loans, which are called federal Direct Loans.
+Almost all students qualify for loans, regardless of their family income.
+The U.S. Department of Education provides low-interest loans, which are called federal Direct Loans.

-You usually qualify for a loan if you enroll for at least six credit hours in a program that’s eligible for financial aid.
-Almost all WCC programs are eligible.
+In order to be eligible for a loan, you must enroll in at least six credit hours in a program that's eligible for financial aid.

 Taking out a loan is a serious commitment.
 You’ll be required to sign a legal contract, called the Master Promissory Note, that gives you certain rights and responsibilities as a borrower.
 By signing this contract, you’re agreeing to pay back the money you borrowed—with interest—after you leave school.
 If you don’t, your credit can be ruined and the federal government can withhold your income tax refund and take part of your wages until the debt is repaid.

 Types of Federal Direct Loans